 We raised \$5,591,988 in net proceeds from a financing in June 2015.
 That amount, coupled with previously existing funds on hand and expected revenues from our government contracts, has financed our operations into the first quarter of the fiscal year ending March 31, 2017.
 However, we will require significant additional financing to complete the current and expected additional future clinical trials in the U.S., as well as fund all of our continued research and development activities for the Hemopurifier and products on our Aethlon ADAPT platform through the remainder of the fiscal year ending March 31, 2017.
 In addition, as we expand our activities, our overhead costs to support personnel, laboratory materials and infrastructure will increase.
-Should the financing we require to sustain our working capital needs be unavailable to us on reasonable terms, if at all, when we require it, we may be unable to support our research and U.S. Food and Drug Administration, or FDA, clearance activities our planned clearance activities would have a material adverse effect on our ability to commercialize our products.
+Should the financing we require to sustain our working capital needs be unavailable to us on reasonable terms, if at all, when we require it, we may be unable to support our research and U.S. Food and Drug Administration, or FDA, clearance activities including our planned clinical trials.
+The failure to implement our research and clearance activities would have a material adverse effect on our ability to commercialize our products.